Code-For-Houston/Greater-Houston-Area-Datasets/README.md

 # Unofficial Greater Houston Area Data Portal

 ## What is the point?
-The goal of this README is to help connect individuals to the many different websites for datasets about the Greater Houston Area.
+The goal of this repository/collection is to help connect individuals to the many different websites for datasets about the Greater Houston Area and beyond.

 ## List of Data Portals